-The Federal Employer Identification Number (FEIN), also known as an Employer Identification Number (EIN), is a unique nine-digit number used by individuals and businesses to identify themselves for tax purposes to the Internal Revenue Service (IRS).
+So, what is a FEIN?
+The Federal Employer Identification Number (FEIN), also known as an Employer Identification Number (EIN), is a unique nine-digit number used by individuals and business entities to identify themselves for tax purposes to the Internal Revenue Service (IRS).

 Most companies, including those that are foreign but do business in the United States, must apply for a FEIN.
 Here’s everything you need to know about FEINs, how to apply, and what they can do for your business.

 What Are FEINs Used For?

 - Filing a Business Tax Return: A FEIN is required for filing all of your business tax returns, including excise tax returns for alcohol, tobacco, firearms, etc.

 - Hiring Employees: A FEIN is needed for payroll taxes if your company has employees.
 Your employees will also need your business’ FEIN when filing their taxes.

 - Opening A Business Bank Account: A company can use its FEIN to open a business bank account or apply for credit cards in the company name.

 - Securing A Business License: You typically need a FEIN when getting your business license in order to identify your business to all the necessary local, state, and federal government agencies.